-In the seventies, corneal diseases were all treated with one operation: the penetrating keratoplasty.
-Whether the indication was the tectonic repair of a leaking cornea, removal of a worsening infection or attempting to regularise an ectatic cornea to improve vision, the abnormal cornea was removed and the donor tissue carefully sown into position.
+In the seventies corneal diseases were all treated with one operation: the penetrating keratoplasty.
+Whether the indication was tectonic repair of a leaking cornea, removal of a worsening infection or attempting to regularise an ectatic cornea to improve vision, the abnormal cornea was removed and donor tissue carefully sown into position.
 Arguments raged mainly over suture techniques and other tricks to improve outcomes.

-Real patient data on outcomes, via Coster and Williams' work on the ACGR, highlighted high risk patients that might not do well with surgery.
-This applied some rigor to our decision to resist offering unlimited repeat grafts after failure.
-Despite this, suture related complications, rejection and prolonged recovery times after surgery limited the effectiveness of transplant surgery.
+Real patient data on outcomes, via Coster and Williams' work on the ACGR, highlighted high risk patients that might not do well with surgery and applied some rigor to our decision to resist offering unlimited repeat grafts after failure.
+Despite these suture related complications and rejection and prolonged recovery times after surgery limited the effectiveness of transplant surgery.

 The revolution in lamellar surgery has transformed our outlook.

-Endothelial keratoplasty techniques, developed by Terry and Melles and standardised by Price, Kruse and others, arose from the unanticipated ability of the graft to attach to the posterior stroma without the need for sutures or glue but with just the steady pressure of an intraocular air bubble.
+Endothelial keratoplasty techniques, developed by Terry and Melles and standardised by Price, Kruse and others, arose from the unanticipated ability of the graft to attach to the posterior stroma without sutures or glue, only the steady pressure of an intraocular air bubble.

-The realisation that the transplanted donor stromaled to interface irregularities and haze, which then reduced the vision as well as increased the risk of rejection, led to a minimalist operation: transplants of just the endothelial layer with its supporting basement membrane (DMEK).
+The realisation that the transplanted donor stroma led to interface irregularities and haze, and so reduced the vision as well as increasing the risk of rejection, led to minimalist operation; transplants of just the endothelial layer with its supporting basement membrane (DMEK).